sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 OpenSSL Generating, Installing and Using a Self-Signed Certificate
 ------------------------------------------------------------------

-In `Generating, Installing and Using a Self-Signed Certificate`_ the sequence is:
+In `PowerShell Generating, Installing and Using a Self-Signed Certificate`_ the sequence is:

 1. Generate *ata-authenticode* (certificate, private key) in certificate store,  *LocalMachine\\My*
 2. Import *ata-authenticode* into certificate store *LocalMachine\\Root* for authentication;
 #.
 Import *ata-authenticode* into certificate store *LocalMachine\\TrustedPublisher* for authentication;

-The following was done using `Git Bash shell from <https://gitforwindows.org/>`_ but the of *atb-authenticode* could be done on any system with OpenSSL because all that is needed is the ``authenticode.pfx`` file.
+The following was done using `Git Bash shell <https://gitforwindows.org/>`_ but the of *atb-authenticode* could be built on any system with OpenSSL because all that is needed is the ``authenticode.pfx`` file.

 An explicit OpenSSL configuration file, ``authenticode-selfsign-openssl.cnf`` is used to avoid issues resulting from differences in the default configuration in the OpenSSL installation.